mx-psi/tfg/text/CompSci/02-grover.md

 As a possible application, consider a language $L \in \mathsf{NP}$, and fix a word $x \in \BB^n$ (if we allow randomness, we can consider $L \in \mathsf{MA}$ and proceed similarly).

 Recalling [@prop:npverifier] consider as $f : \BB^{p(n)} \to \BB$ the function associated with the verifier $V$.
-Then, if we have an algorithm to solve the search problem we can decide whether $x \overset{?}{\in} L$.
+Then, if we have an algorithm to solve the search problem we can decide whether $x \in L$ or not.
-Given the wide variety of problems of practical usefulness in $\mathsf{NP}$[TODO citar], this is an important and useful application of such problem.
+Given the wide variety of problems of practical usefulness in $\mathsf{NP}$ (@AroraComputationalComplexityModern2009, chap.
+2), this is an important and useful application of such problem.

 As a more practical application, one can consider a search on a database.
 In this case the function would indicate whether there has been a match or not for each item in the database.